 The Supreme Court's decision of 25 October 2017 ordered the Ministry to increase the RAB calculated in Ministerial Order no. 980/2016 to compensate all distributors for an incorrect valuation of assets transferred from customers.
-The impact of this decision is expected to occur during 2019.
+The impact of this decision is expected to occur during 2020.

-In April 2018, the Government declared that the remuneration established in the Ministerial Order IET 980/2016 was prejudicial for customers.
-The Ministry of Energy considered that one of the parameters (remaining useful life of the assets) of the remuneration was wrongly estimated, in favour of some distributors (including Hidrocantábrico Distribución) and harming the interest of electricity customers.
-This declaration only produced the effect of allowing the Ministry of Energy to appeal this Order before the Supreme Court.
-During the corresponding contentious-administrative proceeding, it is responsibility of the Supreme Court to analyse the Order and issue a decision on its conformity to Law and eventual cancellation.
-The impact of this process is also expected to occur during 2019.
+In April 2018, the Spanish government declared that the remuneration established in the Ministerial Order IET 980/2016 was prejudicial for customers.
+The Ministry of Energy considered that the parameter remaining useful life of the assets, which formula it is contained in Annex VI of Ministerial Order IET 2660/2015 was wrongly estimated, in favour of some distributors (including Hidrocantábrico Distribución) and harming the interest of electricity customers ("lesividad").
+According to the Ministry, the gross value of assets which is in the denominator of the formula of remaining life, should have included all the assets instead of deducting the fully depreciated elements.
+This declaration of "lesividad" allowed the Ministry of Energy to appeal this Order before the Supreme Court.